What Size Solar Panel to Charge a 12v Battery?

 Well, if you stopped reading and went right away to buy those three solar panels, then you will be wasting your money.

-This is because batteries have something called depth of discharge, which is simply the maximum amount of energy you can safely drain from the battery without risking permanently damaging it and reducing its lifespan.
+This is because all batteries including lithium iron phosphate batteries and car batteries have something called depth of discharge, which is simply the maximum amount of energy you can safely drain from the battery without risking permanently damaging it and reducing its lifespan.

 So now we need to consider the battery’s depth of discharge when calculating the solar panel size.